Connor Wong Preview, Player Props: Red Sox vs. Royals

 Connor Wong At The Plate

-- He has hit a home run in 7.2% of his games this year, and 2.4% of his chances at the plate.
+- He has gone deep in 7.1% of his games this season, and 2.3% of his trips to the dish.

-- Wong has had at least one RBI in 23.7% of his games this year (23 of 97), with more than one RBI nine times (9.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 23.5% of his games this season, Wong has notched at least one RBI.
+In nine of those games (9.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored a run in 39 games this year, with multiple runs nine times.
+- In 39 of 98 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.